nguyenphuminh/cmdweb/README.md

 ## Todos

+Note: The list is not in order.
 * Add message parsing for more message formats.
+* Add https support.
-* Current way to pass information to requests is probably vulnerable to code injection attacks, I will try to figure out an universal way to solve this.
-I have some ideas, but they might be too slow.
+* Current way to pass information of requests to their handlers is probably vulnerable to code injection attacks.
+I will try to figure out an universal way to solve this.
+Already had some ideas, but they might be too slow.

 ## Copyrights and License